So, you’re wondering, “Is doing a blog worth it?” Well, like with most of life’s big questions, the answer is: “it depends”!

 You package up your knowledge into an online course and charge a fee for it.
 The same traffic that you are attracting to your site with your free content, you will direct to your course, and hopefully someone will buy it.
 I’ve seen courses for as little as $10 or as much as $10,000!
 It all depends on how deep your course goes, and how much value you can offer.

-Here is my first paid course on the Teachable platform (you should totally buy it.
+Here is my first paid course, that i created and put on my own website using the the LearnDash platform (you should totally buy it.
 Buy it now in fact)….

 This is where a brand pays you to write something about their products, and share it with your audience for a fee.
 They would do this only if you have a fair amount of regular traffic to your site, and/or a robust social media following and/or a decent email list to blast.